Shreyas23x/etiomap/README.md

 The Colab notebooks (`*.ipynb`) contain the same logic for anyone running in Drive;
 the `run_*_local.py` scripts are the desktop equivalents and produced the committed artifacts.

-## Open item — your website mockup
-The backend is ready to merge with your own front-end mockup: it just needs the `/api/*` endpoints (see `04_backend/README.md`).
-Share the mockup and it can replace the reference `static/index.html`.